openshift/origin/docs/proposals/params.md

 in order to discover its configuration.
 It could also watch the `Parameters` resource and receive events when its configuration was changed.

+An alternative to a parameters resource that has been discussed for configuring system components upstream is to store configuration data in etcd directly.
 Using `Parameters` to sure configuration about services has several advantages to storing them directly in etcd or using CLI arguments exclusively:

 1. Eliminates the need to query etcd directly, resulting in lower complexity; consumers only need to know how to query the API server instead of the API server and etcd